Sean Kirwan enters his seventh season as Virginia men’s lacrosse assistant coach and ninth season under head coach Lars Tiffany in 2023.

-Last season, Kirwan helped guide fourth-seeded Virginia to its seventh NCAA title after a 17-16 triumphant victory over third-seeded Maryland at Rentschler Field (East Hartford, Conn.) on May 31.
-With no NCAA Tournament held in 2020 due to the coronavirus pandemic (COVID-19), UVA’s 2021 title marked the first time in men’s lacrosse program history it won back-to-back national championships, having done so in 2019.
-In 2021, Virginia became just the seventh men’s lacrosse program in Division-I history to win back-to-back national championships and the first D-I men’s lacrosse program to win six straight games in the NCAA finals (1999, 2003, 2006, 2011, 2019 and 2021).
+In 2021, Kirwan helped guide fourth-seeded Virginia to its seventh NCAA title after a triumphant 17-16 victory over third-seeded Maryland at Rentschler Field (East Hartford, Conn.) on May 31.
+With no NCAA Tournament held in 2020 due to the coronavirus pandemic (COVID-19), UVA’s 2021 title marked the first time in men’s lacrosse program history it won back-to-back national championships, having also done so in 2019.
+Virginia also became just the seventh men’s lacrosse program in Division-I history to win back-to-back NCAA Championships and the first D-I men’s lacrosse program to win six straight games in the NCAA finals (1999, 2003, 2006, 2011, 2019 and 2021).

-UVA was 4-2 during the 2020 season before it canceled by the NCAA on March 12 due to the Coronavirus (COVID-19).
+UVA was 4-2 during the 2020 season before it canceled by the NCAA on March 12 due to the coronavirus pandemic (COVID-19).
 The shortened season saw Michael Kraus become just the fourth Cavalier to reach the 100-goal, 100-assist mark for a career.

-The third season under Kirwan’s offense was a special one for the Cavaliers as UVA tied a program record with 17 wins, capturing NCAA and ACC titles in the process.
-Virginia’s offense hummed all season, finishing No. 7 in the country in three key categories: scoring offense per game (14.10), assists per game (8.60) and points per game (22.70).
-Virginia also finished No. 4 in the nation in scoring margin per game (3.85).
-Leading the way was Matt Moore, who became the first player in program history to record 40+ goals and 40+ assists in the same season.
-Moore finished No. 1 in the ACC and No. 8 in the nation with 89 points (46-43).
-Dox Aitken, a first-team USILA All-American for the second-straight season, broke his own single-season UVA record for points by a midfielder (52).
+The third season under Kirwan’s offense was a special one for the Cavaliers as UVA tied a program record with 17 wins, while also capturing NCAA and ACC titles in 2019.
+Virginia’s offense hummed all season, finishing No. 7 in the country in three key categories: goals (14.10/game), assists (8.60/game) and points (22.70/game).
+The Cavaliers also finished No. 4 in the nation in scoring margin (+3.85/game).
+Leading the way was Moore, who became the first player in program history to record at least 40 goals and 40 assists in the same season.
+Moore led the ACC and finished No. 8 in the nation with 89 points (46g, 43a).
+For the second year in a row, Aitken was named a USILA First Team All-American in 2019 after shattering his own single-season UVA record for points by a midfielder (52).
 Aitken also became the only midfielder in program history to reach 100 goals for a career.
-Ian Laviano led the ACC and was No. 9 in the nation with 51 goals, which ranks No. 4 all-time at UVA on the single-season ledger.
+Laviano led the ACC and was No. 9 in the nation with 51 goals, which ranks No. 4 all-time at UVA on the single-season ledger.

-In year number two under Kirwan in 2018, UVA finished No. 5 in the nation in assists per game (7.72) and No. 7 in the nation in both scoring offense (12.61) and points per game (20.33).
-Aitken first set UVA’s single-season record for points by a midfielder with 51 points while earning first-team USILA All-American honors.
-Kraus became the third Cavalier to tally at least 80 points in a season as he led UVA with 44 goals and 39 assists, earning second-team All-America honors.
+In year two under Kirwan in 2018, UVA finished No. 5 in the nation in assists (7.72/game) and No. 7 in the nation in both scoring offense (12.61/game) and points (20.33/game).
+Aitken initially set UVA’s single-season record for points by a midfielder with 51 to earn USILA First Team All-America honors.
+Kraus, a third-team All-American, became the third Cavalier to tally at least 80 points in a season as he led UVA with 44 goals and 39 assists.
 Moore was named ACC Freshman of the Year after scoring 19 goals and dishing out 15 assists.

-During Kirwan’s first season at UVA in 2017, his offense finished No. 1 in the ACC and No. 3 in the nation in three offensive categories: goals per game (14.40), assists per game (9.13) and points per game (23.53).
-Under Kirwan’s guidance midfielder Aitken shattered UVA’s freshmen midfielder record of 29 goals and 40 points.
+During Kirwan’s first season at UVA in 2017, his offense finished first in the ACC and third in the nation in three offensive categories: goals (14.40/game), assists (9.13/game) and points (23.53/game).
+Under Kirwan’s guidance, Aitken shattered UVA’s freshmen midfielder record of 29 goals and 40 points.
 Aitken broke the goals record in eight games.
 Kraus was named ACC Freshman of the Year and was the only rookie on the All-ACC team after leading UVA with 34 goals and 56 points.

 Kirwan perfected his offensive approach at his alma mater, Tufts, guiding the Division III Jumbos’ offense to an NCAA-leading 423 goals in 2014, the most all-time by any team in NCAA lacrosse history (all divisions).
 His Tufts squad also led the nation in team goals and assists (251).
 Kirwan coached three 100+ point scorers, the first time in NCAA history that three players from one team scored over 100 points in the same season.